Kidsunbo/KieFlow/GoFlow/README.md

 # Usage

-A Python3 script is provided for you to generate the code you want.
+Because of Go's lack of generic prior to version 2, a Python3 script is provided for you to generate the code you want.

 ```shell
 python3 flow.py --data DataTest